obss/trapper/README.md

 ```

 **NOTE:** To significantly speed up the tests depending on HuggingFace's
-transformers and datasets libraries, you can set the following environment variables
+Transformers and datasets libraries, you can set the following environment variables
 to make them work in offline mode.
 However, beware that you may need to run the
 tests once first without setting these environment variables so that the pretrained
 models, tokenizers etc. are downloaded and cached.